c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 Congratulations!
 You have your first configuration block, now what's next?
 Well as you can notice, both our configuration block **myconfig** and **Enceladus** are empty, let's change that by  importing resources from a module into the DSC config.

-To do that we use the `Import-DscResource` cmdlet following the module name containing the resources we want to use, in that case the `PSDesiredStateConfiguration` module, now you must be wondering, how to know which module contains which resources?
-Good question, keep reading.
+To do that we use the `Import-DscResource` cmdlet following the module name containing the resources we want to use, in that case the `PSDesiredStateConfiguration` module, now you must be wondering, how do we know which module contains the right resources to use?
+Good question, please keep reading.

 ``` posh
 Configuration Enceladus